aws-samples/serverless-patterns/apigw-vpclink-pvt-alb-terraform/README.md

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

-## How it works

-This pattern allows integration of public API gateway endpoint to a private Application Load Balancer with an ECS Fargate cluster behind it.
-It allows to build a secure pattern without exposing the private subnet resources and can be accessed only via a VPC Link.

 ## Requirements

 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.